52North/WPS/README.md

 $ java [...] -Dwps.config.file=/path/to/external/file/that/will/be/used
 ```

+This works well with a server configuration in Eclipse WTP.
+Open the server editor, click "Open launch configuration" and add the property to the VM arguments.

 ##### Using JNDI:

 The supplied value will override every other configuration except a possible system property.
 See the [Apache Tomcat documentation](https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Environment Entries):